 There is no one type of orthotic that is suited to all patients.
 Every human foot is different, even from left to right.
 Therefore if orthotics are recommended for you it is important that they are customised to your feet!

+When making customised orthotics at Foundation Podiatry we use a 3D scan of your feet and information gathered from your Biomechanical assessment.
 We will discuss appropriate footwear and what to expect during the ‘wear-in’ period, then review you 2-3 weeks later.
 Our orthotics are easy to modify if necessary and should always be very comfortable to wear.